 A brief Bio:

-I was born and raised in the Mojave Desert town of Barstow in Southern California.
-I loved building car models, constructing Lego, assembling Capsela and tinkering with other building toys.
-Once I hit my teen years that expanded into working on cars, especially Volkswagen Beetles.
-Needing a change of pace I joined the United States Coast Guard serving for ten years at shore stations and aboard three different cutters in Louisiana, Oregon and Texas.
-Eventually my wife Paloma and I settled in the western Portland metro area city of Hillsboro, Oregon.
+I was born and raised in the Mojave Desert town of Barstow, California.
+I built many car models, constructed with Lego, assembled Capsela and tinkered with other building toys.
+As a teenager I expanded into working on cars, especially Volkswagen Beetles.
+Post-high school I joined the United States Coast Guard and served for ten years at shore stations in Texas and Louisana and aboard three different cutters in Texas and Oregon.
+I currently reside in the western Portland, Oregon suburb of Hillsboro.

 My entry in to formal art has been through welding sculpture classes at Portland Community College.
-I started with oxyacetylene, welding and brazing wire and steel.
-Later began taking full welding sculpture classes allowing me to try all welding processes and have a lot of fun hammering out metal.
-I have branched out to other media such as drawing and painting as well as digital media.
-I recently completed a 365 day project of making a robot a day (inspired by Noah Scalin and his Skull-A-Day project) where I made a different robot each day using many mediums and art forms.
-All robots were made on the day of posting, this pushed my creativity and allowed me to experiment with other forms of art while sticking to a daily deadline.
+I learned oxyacetylene welding and brazing with carbon wire and steel.
+I moved on to other processes such as MIG and TIG in later classes.
+I also work in other media such as drawing and painting and digital media.
+I completed a 365 day project of making a robot a day (inspired by Noah Scalin and his Skull-A-Day project) where I made a different robot each day using many mediums and art forms.
+All robots were made on the day of posting, this pushed my creativity and allowed me to experiment while sticking to a daily deadline.

 Skull Appreciation Day Showing - Gallery 5, Richmond, Virginia.
 June 3 - July 8, 2011 Curated by Noah Scalin and Philip Cheney.

 "Robot Skull Quilt Square" - Part of a charity quilt curated by Abby Davis, auctioned with proceeds benefiting Becky's Fund which provides domestic violence awareness.